Octolus/OctoIntel/CONTRIBUTING.md

-# Contributing to Reverse-Proxy-Reveal
+# Contributing to OctoIntel

 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to Reverse-Proxy-Reveal.
+The following is a set of guidelines for contributing to OctoIntel.

 ## Code of Conduct